Skurks/Skurks/README.md

 Full Year 2019 | Building & shipping new products in support of RT's growth & customer retention goals Full Year 2019 | Pay it forward more
 Full Year 2019 | Meditate & workout 4x a week
-5 Years | COO role or Real Estate venture
+5 Years | COO role or create a new real estate venture